Shaher-11/NY-Times/README.md

 # New York Times clone

-> This is a clone of the new york times website built purely with html and css and has a good usage of flex box and semantic html.
+> This is a clone of the new york times website built purely with HTML and CSS and has good usage of flex box and semantic HTML.

 ![screenshot](assets/project-screenshot.png)